algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specifications.md

 ### 3.2 User Interface (aka UI)<!--UI is a nice to have but we have already the plan-->

 #### A. Definition
-Here, we will more speak as an interface than an UI strictly speaking because the latter is a nice to have, a future improvement (please take a gaze to the [7.
-Future improvements](#7-future-improvements) to know all enhancements we have planned to add so far).
+Here, we will more speak as an interface than an UI strictly speaking because the latter is a nice to have, a future improvement (please take a gaze to the [future improvements](#8-future-improvements) to know all enhancements we have planned to add so far).

 #### B. Verification
 While you're waiting for the verification precess, a percentage bar will be displayed to don't leave you in the dark.
 After 10 seconds, if the bar didn't progress of any percent, please restart the verification.